kamack38/chocolatey-onefetch/README.md

 choco install nvm.install
 ```

+If you like this package you can also install tab-completion for nvm [here](https://github.com/kamack38/posh-nvm-completion).

 ## <img src="./assets/Jarfix.png" height="32"/> Jarfix

 > If you doubleclick on a jar file, and your Java application does not start, your .jar association has been hijacked.
 You can fix the problem with Jarfix.